Sunday, November 20, 2022

 With the additional plastic cap in place, the longer crank arm fixing bolt can neither be used nor is necessary.
 Therefore, for R9200, the bolt has been changed back to the shorter type used in the earlier 7900 generation.

-The first generation bolt has a smaller thread diameter because an aluminium spindle with thicker walls were used for 7800.
+The older bolt has a smaller thread diameter because an aluminium spindle with thicker walls were used in some models.
 The other two has a bigger thread diameter, and differ in terms of length.

 Another look at the three different types of plastic crank arm fixing bolts used in Shimano road cranksets.